olaviinha/FinnStonks/README.md

 #### API limitations

 At the time of writing this, the API is available for a freemium plan allowing 500 monthly API calls free of charge.
-Each refresh or pageload of PEPM consumes 2 API calls to fetch the current market information and 3 day price histories.
+Each refresh or pageload of FPEPM consumes 2 API calls to fetch the current market information and 3 day price histories.

-**This means you can refresh PEPM about 8 times a day, or, about once every 3 hours, providing that your copy of PEPM is open on a single device 24/7.** If your copy of PEPM is open on multiple devices (e.g. more than one person has access to it), it will naturally reflect on the number of consumed API calls.
+**This means you can refresh FPEPM about 8 times a day, or, about once every 3 hours, providing that your copy of FPEPM is open on a single device 24/7.** If your copy of FPEPM is open on multiple devices (e.g. more than one person has access to it), it will naturally reflect on the number of consumed API calls.

 TODO: fetch price history only when day has changed since last pageload to save API calls.

 ## Your trading data

-Finnstonks PEPM uses a simple `stocks.txt` file that should contain all your purchase and liquidation events in a simple delimiter-separated format.
+FPEPM uses a simple `stocks.txt` file that should contain all your purchase and liquidation events in a simple delimiter-separated format.
 Each line should read `<symbol:exchange>;<date purchased/sold>;<number of shares purchased/sold>;<purchase/sale price of 1 stock>`.
 All additional fees regarding purchase or liquidation events should be calculated in the price per stock value.